Student Diversity Information

 Graduate Policy: Degree requirements may be satisfied by using a combination of transfer credit, course waivers and course exemptions; however, this combination may satisfy requirements for no more than six courses in a particular degree program.
 Students seeking multiple degrees must satisfy the semester-credit-hour residency requirements.

 Requirements for earning a concentration or graduate certificate may be satisfied through a maximum of three semester-credit hours of transfer credit, course waivers or course exemptions.
 A course may be applied to one concentration only.
 All 600-level courses, including capstone courses, must be taken through DeVry University.
-Certain course exemptions are not available in New Jersey and New York.
+Certain course exemptions are not available in New Jersey, New York and Pennsylvania.

 For students in degree programs, credit for up to three courses (nine semester-credit hours) may be transferred from other University-recognized graduate schools.
 Students in California may receive transfer credit for up to two courses (six semester credit hours).
 To receive transfer credit, the following criteria must be met:

-• The course or courses taken were for graduate credit while the student was enrolled as a graduate studen
+• The course or courses taken were for graduate credit while the student was enrolled as a graduate student

 • The course or courses taken are equivalent to a Keller course in content, level and credit hours